-The first purpose of the United Nations, as stated by Article I of the UN Charter, is "To maintain international peace and security."
+The first purpose of the United Nations, as stated by Article I of the UN Charter, is 'to maintain international peace and security'.
 One of the main concerns of the advocates of the reform of the UN is to determine how the United Nations can better serve this purpose in the present international context.
 Once again, the suggested reforms reveal deep divisions between member states.

-As Peter Wilenski incisively recalls: "Through the worst years of the Cold War the UN was no more than a bit player in international peace and security issues: at its worst a propaganda forum, at its best playing a supporting role in the provision of peacekeeping forces once regional hostilities had ceased."36 The demise of the Soviet Empire, the active role played by the Security Council in the liberation of Kuwait from Iraqi invasion in 1991, and the explosion of intrastate conflicts in the 1990s, have raised new hopes and created new challenges for the war-preventing and peacekeeping role of the United Nations.
-Most of the conflicts which typically arise in the present international system are quite different from those which broke out in the 1930s, thereby motivating the authors of the UN Charter.
-Many wars today are not caused by invasions or aggressions, but rather by the spread of local conflicts, generally of an ethnic nature.
-As the United Nations is increasingly called upon to settle these kinds of conflicts, it has been suggested to set up "peace enforcement units."
-The Research Project for a More Effective United Nations advocates the creation of a "United Nations Emergency Reaction Corps."
-The Independent Working Group on the Future of the United Nations recommends "that a UN Rapid Reaction Force be established for urgent deployment on the decision of the Security Council."38 This Rapid Reaction Force would operate in conformity with the provisions of Article 40 of the UN Charter.
+As Peter Wilenski incisively recalls: 'Through the worst years of the Cold War the UN was no more than a bit player in international peace and security issues: at its worst a propaganda forum, at its best playing a supporting role in the provision of peacekeeping forces once regional hostilities had ceased'.35 The demise of the Soviet Empire, the active role played by the Security Council in the liberation of Kuwait from Iraqi invasion in 1991, and the explosion of intrastate conflicts in the 1990s, have raised new hopes and created new challenges for the warpreventing and peacekeeping role of the United Nations.
+Most of the conflicts which typically arise in the present international system are quite different from those which broke out in the 1930s and which motivated the authors of the UN Charter.
+Many wars today are not caused by invasions or aggression, but rather by the spread of local conflicts, generally of an ethnic nature.
+As the United Nations is increasingly called upon to settle these kinds of conflicts, it has been suggested to set up 'peace enforcement units'.
+The Research Project for a More Effective United Nations advocates the creation of a 'United Nations Emergency Reaction Corps'.
+The Independent Working Group on the Future of the United Nations recommends 'that a UN Rapid Reaction Force be established for urgent deployment on the decision of the Security Council'.
+This Rapid Reaction Force would operate in conformity with the provisions of Article 40 of the UN Charter.
 It would be replaced as soon as possible by regular peacekeeping or peace-enforcement troops provided by member states, for which it would not be a substitute.

 The idea of peace-enforcement units is controversial and highlights some ideological discrepancy between developed and developing countries.
-Maurice Bertrand expressed the opinion, shared by most developing countries, that peace-enforcement units are "designed to allow the great powers, or the hegemonic ones, to use the UN when necessary for supporting their national interests or their conception of international order."
-Opponents to peace-enforcement units argue that, as they would not need the agreement of the parties taking part in the conflict, they would become an undeclared tool of "neo-imperialism."
+Maurice Bertrand expressed the opinion, shared by most developing countries, that peace-enforcement units are 'designed to allow the great powers, or the hegemonic ones, to use the UN when necessary for supporting their national interests or their conception of international order'.
+38 Opponents of peace-enforcement units argue that. as they would not need the agreement of the parties taking part in the conflict, the units would become an undeclared tool of 'neoimperialism'.
 In order to grant moral and legal justification to these peace-enforcement units, some French jurists introduced in 1987 the notion of droit d'ingérence (right to interfere/intervene) in international law.
 This concept, however, is quite controversial and has been treated with suspicion by developing countries.
-As Rosemary Righter pointed out, the droit d'ingérence might be seen "as an outwardly benign mask for a new form of neoimperialism.
-In the case of France in Rwanda, this was more than half-true."
+As Rosemary Righter pointed out, the droit d'ingérence might be seen 'as an outwardly benign mask for a new form of neoimperialism.
+In the case of France in Rwanda, this was more than half-true.'39 Given the UN's well-known position with regard to the Arab-Israeli conflict, one can easily picture what the use of the droit d'ingérence by 'well-intentioned' member states would mean for Israel's security and sovereignty.